Franklins £50 Challenge

 We do ask that you adhere to the terms in the £50 Challenge Agreement.
 Here are a few helpful hints to get you get started.
 Raise as much as you can and above all, enjoy the challenge!

-- Do ensure that all written communications with the public (including letters, emails, posters, etc.) include the words ‘in aid of Cynthia Spencer Hospice (Registered Charity Number 1174402)’ OR ’in aid of Willen Hospice (Registered Charity Number 270194)’.
+- Do ensure that all written communications with the public (including letters, emails, posters, etc.) include the words ‘in aid of Cynthia Spencer Hospice (Registered Charity Number 1174402)’ OR ’in aid of Willen Hospice (Registered Charity Number 270194) OR 'in aid of MacIntyre (Registered Charity Number 250840) ’.

 - Do try and come up with something innovative!